aminjahanpour/edge_solver/README.md

     $ apio install --all

 If you are new to `apio` here is [a good tutorial for it](https://www.youtube.com/watch?v=lLg1AgA2Xoo&list=PLEBQazB0HUyT1WmMONxRZn9NmQ_9CIKhb).

+Next, you need to download [GNU GCC compiler for RISC-V](https://github.com/riscv-collab/riscv-gnu-toolchain) one your machine.

+then you need to inject my custom instructions into the toolchain and finally build the toolchain following the instructions provided by toolchain github repo.

 ### Workflow:

 Folder [hex_c](./hex_c) contains the make file to build your C code and generate